Pacific Islands Heritage Marine National Monument: History

 On June 17, 2014, U.S. President Barack Obama proposed using his executive powers to expand the marine protected area to 782000 sqmi.
 Sport fishing is exempt, and public comments were solicited.
 He then signed a proclamation on September 25, 2014, expanding the monument to six times its original size, resulting in 490,343 square miles (1,269,982 square kilometers) of protected area around these tropical islands and atolls in the south-central Pacific Ocean.
 Expanding the monument protected the deep coral reefs, seamounts, and marine ecosystems unique to this part of the world, which are also among the most vulnerable areas to the impacts of climate change and ocean acidification.
 Specifically, it expanded the boundaries to the 200 nautical-mile outer limits of the U.S. EEZ around Wake Island, Johnston Atoll, and Jarvis Island while leaving in place the 50 nautical-mile boundaries for Kingman Reef and Palmyra Atoll and Howland and Baker Islands created by the 2009 proclamation.

 In September 2017, Trump Administration U.S. Interior Secretary Ryan Zinke recommended that the U.S. government reduce the monument's boundaries by an unspecified amount.
 By the end of his term in office, in January 2021, former President Trump had not followed this recommendation.

 In March 2023, President Biden directed the Secretary of Commerce to consider making the monument and additional areas within the U.S. EEZ a National Marine Sanctuary, as well as to study a renaming of the monument, its islands, and their related national wildlife refuges.
 Following a collaborate process with Pacific Island communities and report published in March 2024, Biden renamed the monument as Pacific Islands Heritage Marine National Monument on January 2, 2025, to recognize traditional voyages and cultural connections in the region.

-On April 17th, 2025, President Donald Trump signed an executive order removing protected status from areas of the national monument.
-The executive order restored commercial fishing access from 50 to 200 nautical miles (the limit of the U.S. Exclusive economic zone) from the land.
-Previously the area had been the largest Marine protected area in the world.
+On April 17, 2025, President Donald Trump signed an executive order removing protected status from areas of the national monument.
+The executive order restored commercial fishing access from 50 to 200 nautical miles (the limit of the U.S. EEZ) from the land.
+Previously the area had been the largest marine protected area in the world.